csorian/code-fuel/fish-pie.md

 1. Boil and simmer potatoes until tender.
 2. Drain thoroughly and mash with splash of milk and knob of butter.
 Season with ground black pepper.
-3. Put butter,plain flour and spring onions in another pan.
+3. Put butter, plain flour and spring onions in another pan.
 4. Heat gently, stirring regularly.
 Cook for 1-2 mins.
 5. Gradually whisk in milk with balloon whisk.
 6. Bring to the boil, stirring to avoid lumps and sticking.